Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

-The search for efficient, parameter-free methods has been a long-standing area of research, which, to the best of our knowledge, largely involves no functional constraints.
-Polyak~\citep{polyak1987introduction} introduced an adaptive step size which has been found to be more efficient than simple diminishing stepsizes in the subgradient method~\citep{boyd2003subgradient}.
+The search for efficient parameter-free methods has been a long-standing research area, which, to the best of our knowledge, largely involves no functional constraints.
+By “parameter-free,” we mean that all required parameters can be set independently of specific problem instances, without influencing the convergence or complexity bounds. \citet{polyak1987introduction} introduced an adaptive stepsize which has been found to be more efficient than simple diminishing stepsizes in the subgradient method~\citep{boyd2003subgradient}.
 Polyak's stepsize is particularly useful for solving nonlinear equations or over-parameterized models~\citep{loizou2021stochastic}, where the optimal value $f^*$ is known (often zero or near zero in these cases). \citet{hazan2019revisiting} observed that Polyak's stepsize can automatically adapt to the problem structure.
 However, their result does not achieve optimal convergence rates in the convex smooth setting.
 Inspired by Polyak's work, \citet{devanathan2023polyak} considered convex function-constrained optimization where $f^*$ is known.
-A related approach is the bundle-level method~\citep{LNN}, which does not require any problem-specific input parameters for solving convex nonsmooth optimization. \citet{lan2015bundle} extended the bundle-level method to smooth optimization and proposed accelerated variants that are uniformly optimal under different levels of H\"{o}lder smoothness.
-Bundle-level methods require solving a series of constrained problems.
-In contrast, \citet{nesterov2015universal} proposed a line search-based accelerated gradient method that not only obtains the optimal rates but can also self-adapt to different levels of smoothness.
-More recently, \citet{li2023simple} proposed a parameter-free fast gradient method that achieves the optimal complexity for smooth convex optimization.
-By employing a novel extrapolation step for gradient computation and adaptive step sizes based on local smoothness estimation, their method bypasses the need for explicit line search while maintaining optimal complexity.
+A related approach is the level bundle method~\citep{kiwiel1995proximal,LNN, Ben-Tal05, de2014level}, which has primarily focused on nonsmooth problems. \citet{van2014level, tang2022new} developed restricted memory level bundle methods for convex and nonsmooth function-constrained optimization. \citet{lan2015bundle} extended the bundle-level method to smooth optimization and proposed accelerated variants that are uniformly optimal under different levels of H\"{o}lder smoothness.
+For a comprehensive review of bundle-type methods, we refer to \citet{frangioni2020standard}.
+While the bundle-level method~\citep{lan2015bundle} requires solving a series of quadratic problems, \citet{nesterov2015universal} introduced line search-based gradient methods that are universally optimal under different smoothness levels and solve easier subproblems.
+Line search-free and parameter-free gradient methods that achieve optimal rates have been investigated in several recent works~\citep{li2023simple, rodomanovuniversal, lan2024projected}.